dCache/dcache/docs/TheBook/src/main/markdown/config-gplazma.md

 ##### pyscript

-A gplazma2 auth module which uses the Jython package to run Python files from within the Java runtime used for dCache.
+A gplazma2 module which uses the Jython package to run Python files from within the Java runtime used for dCache.
+The gplazma2 *auth* and *map* steps are implemented.
 It is intended for site admins who want to quickly script authentication plugins without needing to understand or write the native dCache Java code.

 *Implementation Details*